top of page

 A History

-My show has been 40 years in the making starting in 1981 while I was teaching in Nottingham.
+My show has been forty years in the making starting in 1981 while I was teaching in Nottingham.
 Like so many inspirational ideas ‘it’ happened upon me and I was compelled to write it down.
 As writers know, ideas don’t wait for an appropriate moment to arrive so I found myself writing while in my car in traffic jams, late at night as I was dropping off to sleep and so on.
 The songs appeared in the style of that great heart throb of the 1930s – Ivor Novello who was a composer and creator of wonderful and hugely popular musicals.

 All through 2023 Dave, my dramaturg, helped me to work on the story by developing the original ideas and adding new characters and songs to punctuate the plot of comedy, romance and dilemma.
 Chris, my Musical Director, was at hand to arrange the new tunes resulting in Draft 2 of the show.
 Having discovered the show would be far too long for, even the kindest audience to endure, more refinement was needed until the final draft of Once in a While (originally entitled Dear Bernard) was born.